 - artistic activities (mostly during their free time unless it is for a special project)

 We expect volunteers to help 5 hours per day, 5 days a week.
-Sunday is off for everybody, then on Saturday afternoon and Monday morning you can either go out to explore the local area further or stay in the farm and participate in some extra activities.
+Saturday and Sunday are off for everybody, then you can either go out to explore the local area further or stay on the farm and participate in some extra activities.

 SHORT TERM - We ask for a minimum stay of 2 weeks, that can be extended longer after discussion depending on how you feel with us and how we feel with you.
 Please be honest with yourself about how much time you can commit, or consider applying another time.

-LONG TERM - We are also looking for people with solid experience in the following areas to help us on the mid/long term: gardening, mushrooms growing, project management / organization, natural building, beekeeping or English teaching.
+LONG TERM - We are also looking for people with solid experience in the following areas to help us on the mid/long term: gardening, mushrooms growing, project management / organization, natural building, beekeeping.
 Minimum commitment of 2 months, extra advantages (visa extension fee offered, private room, team-leader position, ...) - if you are interested and have any question, feel free to ask!

 ## ACCOMMODATION / DAILY LIFE